Die Augen der Mumie Ma: Plot

-Much later, the Prince visits an art exhibit, which includes some paintings by Wendland.
-He is particularly taken by a portrait of Ma he has painted, and invites Wendland and Ma to visit his personal collection.
-After viewing the collection, the three sit down to tea, only for Ma to see Radu from behind through a reflection in a mirror.
+Much later, the prince visits an art exhibit, which includes some paintings by Wendland.
+He is particularly taken by a portrait of Ma, and invites Wendland and Ma to see his personal collection.
+After viewing the collection, the three sit down to tea, only for Ma to see Radu from behind in a reflection in a mirror.
 She goes into a trance, faints, and becomes ill.
-Sometime after recovering from the illness, the Prince gives Radu a letter to deliver to Wendland, telling Wendland he will purchase the painting of Ma, which is already in his possession.
-When they receive the letter, Ma tells Wendland to go to the Prince and cancel the purchase, which he does.
-In the meantime, Radu spots the painting of Ma, realizes it was painted by the same man he delivered the letter to, stabs the painting with his dagger and rushes to Wendland’s home in search of Ma.
-When Wendland arrives to discuss the matter with the Prince, they go into the room and see Radu's dagger in the painting.
-Immediately after this, they receive a report of a break-in at Wendland’s house.
-Realizing what is happening, they rush to Wendland’s home.
-But before they arrive, Radu enters Wendland's home, and hypnotizes Ma once more, only to accidentally kill Ma in the process.
-Realizing what he has done he stabs himself with his own knife.
-The Prince and Wendland arrive too late, find the two lying dead on the floor.
+Sometime after recovering from the illness, the prince gives Radu a letter to deliver to Wendland, telling Wendland he will purchase the painting of Ma, which is already in his possession.
+When they receive the letter, Ma tells Wendland to go to the prince and cancel the purchase, which he does.
+In the meantime, Radu spots the painting, realizes it was painted by the same man he delivered the letter to, stabs the painting with his dagger and rushes to Wendland's home in search of Ma.
+When Wendland arrives to discuss the matter with the prince, they go into the room and see Radu's dagger in the painting.
+Immediately after, they receive a report of a break-in at Wendland's house.
+Realizing what is happening, they rush there.
+Before they arrive, Radu enters Wendland's home, and hypnotizes Ma once more, only to accidentally kill Ma in the process.
+Realizing what he has done, he stabs himself with his own knife.
+The prince and Wendland arrive too late and find the two lying dead on the floor.